 Click through below for more information on these industry sectors.

 Southwest Indiana has a long history in advanced manufacturing, specializing in auto assembly and related support, electronic part manufacturing, food processing and machinery manufacturing.
 Toyota Motor Manufacturing Indiana, one of the world’s most highly advanced auto assembly factories, is just one example of advanced manufacturers that call Southwest Indiana home.

 In manufacturing, Indiana’s business…

 Other businesses use advanced manufacturing technology as a vital part of their operations, and we can’t wait to add your name to this list:

 Southwest Indiana has a strong health and life sciences focus, but focus does not mean lack of breadth.
 We cover it all: pharmaceuticals, clinical research, healthcare, infant nutrition and more.
 Statewide, this industry sector makes a $55 billion annual impact, includes almost 2,000 companies, $9.7 billion in exports and more than 55,000 employees.
-In 2013, Business Facilities ranked Indiana fourth in medical devices and tenth in biotechnology strength in the United States.
+In 2015, Business Facilities ranked Indiana fifth in Biotech Growth Potential – Devices in the United States.

 Southwest Indiana’s centralized location (we aren’t called the “Crossroads of America” for nothing!) and its rich infrastructure provide strong benefits to logistics and distribution companies like yours.
 This infrastructure is the backbone of Indiana’s manufacturing industry, getting supplies to manufacturers and then distributing finished goods.

-Mount Vernon is the one of three inland ports and is the eighth largest inland port in the country based on trip ton-miles.
+The Ports of Indiana – Mount Vernon is one of three inland ports and is the seventh largest inland port in the country based on trip ton-miles.
 The port is located on the Ohio River and handles 3-5 million tons per year which is more cargo by water and rail than any other port in Indiana.